 Infants with serious metatarsus adductus may need a series of casts placed on their affected foot or feet for weeks.
 This usually doesn’t happen until a baby is at least six months old.
 The casts are meant to correct alignment before your child starts walking.
-Sometimes massaging the outside of the foot may help get their bones growing in the right direction, too.
+Your doctor may show you stretches and massage techniques to help get the baby’s bones growing in the right direction.

 For tibial torsion or medial femoral torsion, no casts, braces, or special shoes are needed in most cases.
 The problems simply need time to resolve.
 There was a time when night braces and a wide range of other devices were recommended for children with pigeon toes.
 But these were found to be largely ineffective.